Global Challenge Network on Ozone

 CEH Bangor, 4–6 April 2016

-The conference is organised by the Centre for Ecology & Hydrology (CEH) and will be held at the Management Centre of Bangor University from Monday (lunchtime) 4 April to Wednesday (lunchtime) 6 April 2016.
+The conference is organised by the UK Centre for Ecology & Hydrology (UKCEH) and will be held at the Management Centre of Bangor University from Monday (lunchtime) 4 April to Wednesday (lunchtime) 6 April 2016.
 This year we particularly encourage contributions within the theme of:

 Ecosystem Responses and Feedbacks to Multiple Environmental Drivers